Pittsburgh railroad strike of 1877

 Commentators would later place blame for the incident on a range of actors, from the railroad, to reluctant or even sympathetic members of the police and militia, to tramps and vagrants who travelled to the city to take part of the growing public unrest.
-In the immediate aftermath, the events in Pittsburgh and elsewhere help to solidify support for various labor groups, which had struggled during the years of the economic downturn.
+In the immediate aftermath, the events in Pittsburgh and elsewhere helped to solidify support for various labor groups, which had struggled during the years of the economic downturn.

 A number of historical markers have since been erected at points throughout the city of Pittsburgh to commemorate events that took place during the strikes.

 The Long Depression and the Great Strikes

 The Long Depression, sparked in the United States by the Panic of 1873, had far-reaching implications for US industry, closing more than a hundred railroads in the first year and cutting construction of new rail lines from 7,500 mi of track in 1872, to 1,600 mi in 1875.

 Approximately 18,000 businesses failed nationwide between 1873 and 1875, production in iron and steel dropped as much as 45 percent, and a million or more lost their jobs.
 In 1876, 76 railroad companies went bankrupt or entered receivership in the US alone, and the economic impacts rippled through many economic sectors throughout the industrialized world.

 During the summer of 1877, tensions erupted across the nation in what would become known as the Great Railroad Strike, or simply the Great Strikes.
 Work stoppage was followed by civil unrest across the nation.
 Violence began in Martinsburg, West Virginia and spread along the rail lines through Baltimore, and on to several major cities and transportation hubs of the time, including Reading, Scranton and Shamokin, Pennsylvania; a bloodless general strike in St. Louis, Missouri; and a short lived uprising in Chicago, Illinois.

 What began as the peaceful actions of organized labor attracted the masses of working discontent and unemployed of the depression, along with others who took opportunistic advantage of the chaos.
 In total, an estimated 100,000 workers participated nationwide.
 State and federal troops followed the unrest as it spread along the rail lines from city to city.